lhache/lgbt-data/README.md

 ## Methodology

-The goal was to create a discrimination score from the given answers.
+The goal was to create a acceptance score from the given answers.
 From this score, we can compare discrimination within countries or subsets.

 In the case of this analysis, only the discrimination dataset was used.
 The responses were of 3 categories: